 Now you should abide by the following 3 rules of thumb:

-Now these are the 3 most commonly used foundation types for a hot tub
+These are the 3 most commonly used foundation types for a hot tub:

-Grass is definitely one of the most used surfaces under an blow up hot tub.
+The grass is definitely one of the most used surfaces under a blow-up hot tub.
 And why not?
 If not contaminated with broken glass or wooden sticks, it makes an awesome cushioning material.

 However, the ordinary ground is not such a good insulator.
 Try to use a ground cloth or an air mat under the hot tub, both for heat insulation and puncture protection.